-🚪🔒 Elevate your doorstep security with smart, stylish 2K clarity!
+🚪🔒 Elevate your doorstep security with smart, stylish, and unstoppable clarity!

-The REOLINK Wireless 2K Battery Video Doorbell Camera delivers a stunning 4MP HD video with a 150°x150° head-to-toe view, enhanced night vision, and AI-powered person, vehicle, and package detection.
-It offers flexible power options with up to 5 months battery life or wired charging, supports dual-band WiFi, and integrates smoothly with Alexa and other smart home devices.
-Local storage supports up to 256GB microSD cards, ensuring privacy and ample recording space without subscription fees.
+The REOLINK Wireless 2K Battery Video Doorbell Camera delivers a stunning 4MP 2K resolution with a 150°x150° head-to-toe view, enhanced night vision, and AI-powered person, vehicle, and package detection.
+It offers flexible power options—battery lasting up to 5 months or wired with existing chimes—and supports dual-band WiFi for reliable connectivity.
+With local storage up to 256GB and seamless Alexa integration, it’s a professional-grade smart security solution designed for easy installation and comprehensive home monitoring.

 Number of IR LEDs | 2 |